krshn4n/blog/_drafts/OIDC_Google.md

 ![](/images/google_credentials.png)

-### Configure hptrim.config
+### Configure authentication in hptrim.config

 To use the Google credentials created above edit hptrim.config (hprmServiceAPI.config in the Web Client) so that it has am authentication similar to the one below.

 1. The name must match the last segment of the Redirect URI path.
-2. Client ID is the one preseved earlier.
+2. Client ID is the one preserved earlier.
-3. The secret is the one preseved earlier.
+3. The secret is the one preserved earlier.
 4. The issuerURI is: https://accounts.google.com

 #### Example config